 The board has established policies and procedures to prohibit and promptly respond to inappropriate and offensive behaviors that are based on a person's race, color, religion, gender, national origin, disability, or any other basis prohibited by law.
-A copy of the district's policy is available in the principal's office and in the superintendent's office or on the school web site at www.clarendonisd.net [See policy FFH.]
+A copy of the district's policy is available in the principal's office, the superintendent's office or on the school website: www.clarendonisd.net [See policy FFH.]